dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 one worker.
 It is very simple math.
 But this is not the end.
 See [code](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/optimizer/plan/planner.c#L6807).

 This is where `maintenance_work_mem` plays a role.
-The main process and all worker processes share a total `maintenance_work_mem` when scanning table and doing tuple sort.
+The leader process and all worker processes share a total `maintenance_work_mem` when scanning table and doing tuple sort.
 The default value `maintenance_work_mem` is 64MB.
 Suppose we have 3 workers, then each process can get 64/4=16MB memory.
 See